civisanalytics/civis-r/cran-comments.md

-In addition to many new features, this submission updates package tests to be compatible with testthat 2.0.0.
+This is a patch release fixing a bug and doc error from changes in the Civis API.

-The version has been bumped to 1.1.0.
+The version has been bumped to 1.1.1.

 ## Test environments
 * local OS X install, R 3.4.2